jonascholz/jonascholz.github.io/_pages/about.md

 ---

 <!-- NOTE age is calculated dynamically with a script tag at the end of this file -->
-I'm a {% raw %}<span id="age"></span>{% endraw %} year old AI Researcher working towards a more general Artificial Intelligence.
+I'm a {% raw %}<span id="age"></span>{% endraw %} year old AI Researcher from Bochum.
 For the most part I was following conventional Deep Learning research, but in the past year I have focused on Spiking Neural Networks due to their biological plausibility, energy efficiency and network scalability.

 What I'm up to
 ======

 I'm currently working on my Master's Thesis about a Learning Algorithm for SNNs.
 Meanwhile I'm employed as a Research Assistant at the FZI and as a Researcher at the University of Hagen.
-If you are looking to fill a PhD position in Neuromorphic Computing, AI foundation models or anything of the sort, please send me an email.

 Thoughts on Deep Learning and Neuromorphic Computing
 ======